 We need money and volunteers This is a great opportunity if you are senior retired adult who wants to help those who are striving to help themselves; or if you are in need of internship hours/college credits; or for those in need of fulfilling community service hours through a court order, just ask a DAN Mentor.

 All members of the DAN agree to follow the Golden Rule by treating others as they wish to be treated!

 At our DAN meetings, (we use the term "Differently-Abled" to continuously encourage ourselves and others to change our "PERCEPTION" of DISABLED and focus on what we are able to do to succeed in higher education and the workforce and be recognized as contributing and productive citizens.
 It is not our intention to ignore our disability or change the terminology necessary for health care and benefits.
 Please feel free to ask a DAN Mentor about sharing your story to inspire and inform others, and sharing what you need to succeed at school and work!

-Your Sponsorship of the White Apple Institute Talk Shows covers the travel and basic operating expenses for members of the Differently-Abled Network (DAN) to meet, produce, and promote audio/video podcasts of inspirational stories, self-help tips and education and workforce opportunities from "disability and veteran friendly" schools, companies, social groups, community agencies, and faith-based organizations.
+Your Sponsorship of the White Apple Institute Talk Shows covers the travel and basic operating expenses for members of the Differently-Abled Network (DAN) to meet online and at various sites where White Apple Institute has identified "underved" groups.
+Thousands of students and veterans, ages 16 to 86 have benefitted from the audio/video podcasts of inspirational stories, self-help tips, education and workforce opportunities from "disability and veteran friendly" schools, companies, social groups, community agencies, and faith-based organizations.

-Sponsors and share their mission and opportunities on our talk show podcasts without paying exorbitant advertisement fees.
+Sponsors share their mission and opportunities on our talk show podcasts without paying exorbitant advertisement fees.